nlohr1/RasPi-automated-On-Off-circuit/README.md

 Function
 --------
 On StartUp the Shutdown-Script sets BCM-Pin-18 (WPi GPIO-1) as Output + HIGH to signal our On-Off-Board that the Raspi is up and running.
-This Signal on the Board loads and holds the Timer-Capacitor permanently at "full-status" (+5V) during RasPi's active-time.
+This Signal on the Board loads and holds the Timer-Capacitor on our Circuit permanently at "full-status" (+5V) during RasPi's active-time.
-The Signal from Optocoupler (HIGH) connects to RasPi's BCM-Pin-23 (WPi GPIO-4), this Pin is constantly monitored on background and on High activates the Shutdown-script.
+Meanwhile the +Signal from Optocoupler (HIGH) is connected to RasPi's BCM-Pin-23 (WPi GPIO-4) and is constantly monitored on background.
+If LOW it activates the Shutdown-script.
-After the RasPi has run the Shutdown script and is savely "down" (= in StandBy-Mode, but yet not "off"), having disconnected (unmounted) his file-system (internal Linux-Shutdown-routine), his 5V-Power-Supply may also be switched off as mentionned.
-(Note: Shutting-Off the
-RasPi blinks 10 times after done, before beeing inactive / in StandBy-Mode).
+After the RasPi has run the Shutdown script and is savely "down" (= in StandBy-Mode, but yet not "off"), having disconnected (unmounted) his file-system (shutdown-routine "sudo shutdwon -h now"), his main 5V-Power-Supply may also be switched off as above mentionned.
+(Note: the RasPi blinks 10 times while going down, before beeing inactive / in StandBy-Mode).
-After being "down" (at the end of the Shut-Down-Script), Pin-18 is LOW and so the 10uF Timer-Capacitor (C1) begins to unload through his parallel resistance (R4: 3,9MOhm).
-On about ~1/3 of Voltage (after ~30s) the Schmitt-Trigger switches Mosfets T3 and T4 off, which cuts the +5V-Power line off.
-Using here a Power-Mosfet (=T4) insted of a Relay has the advantage of consuming negligible current, beeing active as well as in waiting / StandBy-Mode.
+After being "down" (at the end of the Shut-Down-Script), Pin-18 is switched LOW.
+This LOW-Signal on the Circuit goes through Dual-Mosfet
+T2 to the Timer-Capacitor (C1), which now unloads through his parallel resistance (R4: 3,9MOhm).
+On about ~1/3 of Voltage (after ~30s) the connected Schmitt-Trigger switches Mosfets T3 and T4 off and so the +5V-Power line is cut-off.
+Using here a Power-Mosfet (=T4) insted of a Relay has the advantage of consuming negligible current, beeing active as well as in waiting
+(StandBy-)Mode.
-If more Switching-Power is necessary (for greater loads), the P-Mosfet IRF7416 (10A/20mOhm) simply may be changed with a stronger type, f.ex. with a IRF8736 (18A/5mO) or a IRF8788 (24A/3mO), having identical packages as the IRF7416, so possible exchange without layout-modification.
+If more Switching-Power is necessary (for greater loads as a small RasPi), the P-Mosfet IRF7416 (10A/20mOhm) simply may be exchanged with a stronger type, f.ex. a IRF8736 (18A/5mO) or IRF8788 (24A/3mO), having identical packages as the IRF7416, so possible exchange without layout-modification.
+(I choosed here the IRF7416 due to good availability, but also other compatible Mosfets may be used as well).

-This automated "On-Off-Switch" can be used for all Raspberry-Pi versions or PCs, etc., consuming upto 4 Amps (or even more).
+This automated "On-Off-Switch" can be used for all Raspberry-Pi versions or also PC-Boxes, consuming upto 4 Amps (or even more) on 5VDC.

 ---------------------------------------------------------------------------------------------------------------------
 Add-On: Reset-Button for the Pi
 -------------------------------
 If in someway the RasPi went into its StandBy-Mode, we need a (Hardware-)Reset-Button to wake it up.
 Since Pi's boards as yet misses
-Reset Buttons, nevertheless on most boards we find a prepared via named "Run", whitch is the Pin we are looking for to use as Reset-Pin.
+Reset Buttons, nevertheless on most boards we may find a prepared via named "Run", whitch is the Pin we are looking for as Reset-Pin.
 Connecting this pin to "GND" (often located directly beside) – through a Push-Button, the Raspi comes up again and so the whole periphery as Printer, etc.